 “If you have a level one tornado, what toys do you bring to the basement?
 And what toys do you bring if the tornado is level two?”

 “If there is a power outage, can I leave my room?
 What if there is a power outage, and I have to go potty?
 What level of power outage means I can’t go potty?”

 “Why do people bring watermelons to parties?
 Watermelon is a negative level treat.
 That means you should go home.”

-Levels and concrete plans help Tyoma process information.
+Levels and concrete plans help Liev process information.
 Each layer of rules is a roadmap that we build together.
 We detailed plans for power outages, tornados, and excusing ourselves early from school parties.

 Despite my careful interventions, simple tasks eventually turned into power struggles.
-Tyoma’s socks and shoes fit screamingly tight.
+Liev’s socks and shoes fit screamingly tight.
 We had to re-learn the importance of staying buckled in the booster seat.
-I confiscated projectiles before any car ride.
+I confiscated projectiles before each car ride.

-Tyoma’s unpredictability disorganized me.
-Part of the day, he would be being smilingly sweet and angelic.
+Liev’s unpredictability disorganized me.
+Part of the day, he would be smilingly sweet and angelic.
 Then, a wrong word or sequence of events would unleash a fiendish slew of mischief-making.
 Objects plummeted down the toilet.
 Sinks overflowed and a whole bottle of Palmovie dish soap vanished.

 Alas.
 I am simply a grown-up version of my son, frustrated by change and a lack of predictability.
 Time for me to create my own lists of triggers, levels, and plans.